 Shh, we've got a secret to share with you and it's juicy!
 No, really, it's a super juicy and tastes like a combination of sweet cherries, pineapple and mango.
 Have you guessed it yet?
 It's the wild legacy of the South: the mayhaw.
 Found in the swamps and rivers of the Southern United States (Florida, Georgia, Alabama, Mississippi, Louisiana and East Texas), this small red fruit can be used to make juices, jams, jellies and syrups.

 The mayhaw fruit, which grows on hawthorne trees covered in thorns, resembles something of small crabapples or a cranberry.
-The fruit is about 1/2 inch in diameter and is ripe to pick in the late spring from mid-April to May.
+The bright red fruit is about 1/2 inch in diameter and is ripe to pick in the late spring from mid-April to May.
 Now it makes sense why its name is mayhaw!

 The History of the Mayhaw

 According to Slow Food USA, the mayhaw wasn't the most popular fruit in the bunch by indigenous Americans.
-The plant grew on the edge of the swamp making it hard to forage.
+The fruit trees grew on the edge of the swamp making it hard to forage.
 And the fruit tended to be small and tasteless when eaten raw.
 It wasn't until Antebellum times that foragers began to use the fruit for jelly and syrups.
 From then, the mayhaw jelly was served with everything from venison to wild turkey.

 A thick skinned fruit, the mayhaw comes in two native genera.
 One that ripens yellow and the other, red.
 Each fruit is the same when cut, with a white interior and a few small seeds.